gofractally/psibase/doc/psidk/src/cpp-service/calling/README.md

 {{#include arithmetic.cpp}}
 ```

-# Caller Contract
+# Caller Service

-This contract calls into the arithmetic contract.
+This service calls into the arithmetic service.

 ## `caller.hpp`